ashih2018/ATM/phase1/ATM_0354/README.txt

 as long as the user has created an account in the ATM.
 - pay bills: Allows the user to pay a bill to a non-user's account.
 These transactions cannot be undo'ed.
 - logout: Logs out of the current user's account.
-- exit: Exits the program and shuts down the ATM.

 Usage:
 1. To run the ATM, run Main.java.